Skip to content

 Narrative Economics in Crypto

-In 2013, Robert Shiller won a Nobel Prize for telling us what every crypto native already knows: stories drive prices.
+In 2013, Robert Shiller won a Nobel Prize for saying out loud what every crypto trader already lived by: stories move prices.

-But in crypto, the equation is reversed.
-Price doesn't follow value.
-Value follows belief.
-And belief is manufactured by narrative.
+Crypto runs the equation backwards.
+Price doesn't trail value.
+Value trails belief.
+And belief is something you can build.

 The Reflexivity Loops

-In equities, if a stock price doubles but earnings stay flat, the P/E ratio stretches until gravity pulls it back.
+In equities, if a price doubles while earnings stay flat, the P/E stretches until gravity drags it home.
+In crypto, when a token doubles, the doubling does work:

 The Keynesian Beauty Contest

-John Maynard Keynes described the stock market not as a competition to pick the best stock, but as a newspaper beauty contest where you must pick the face that the average reader will think is the prettiest.
+John Maynard Keynes said the stock market wasn't a contest to pick the best company.
+It was a newspaper game where you guess which face the average reader will call prettiest.

-You aren't betting on the asset.
-You are betting on the psychology of the crowd betting on the asset.
+You're not betting on the asset.
+You're betting on what the crowd believes about the crowd.

-When the market crashes, where does safety lie?
+When everything is falling, where does safety hide?
 Bitcoin.
-When NFTs boom, what is the status symbol?
+When NFTs run, what signals status?
 Punks.
-When meme coins fly, what is the index?
+When memecoins fly, what's the index?
 Doge.

 The Narrative Stack

-Most founders think they are building technology.
-They are actually building consensus.
+Most founders think they're building technology.
+They're building agreement.

 LayerThe QuestionThe Deliverable